GOPHER-System-Intergration/gopher-keyboard-control/README.md

 # gopher-keyboard-control
-This repository contains code for a baseline keyboard velocity control.
+This repository contains code for a baseline keyboard velocity, and acceleration control.
+S